The Data-Driven Censored Newsvendor Problem: Cost of Demand Censoring in the Data-Driven Newsvendor

 When $q \geq \lambda$, on the other hand, the worst-case demand distribution selects the {worst} of $\qopt_F = M$ (high underage costs) and $\qopt_F = \lambda$ (high overage costs).
 We show that the former is optimal for nature when $q \in [\lambda,\qcrit_G]$, while the latter is optimal for $q > \qcrit_G$.

-We finalize the argument by comparing the three regimes of $q$, and showing that the minimax {risk} is achieved at $q = \qcrit_G$, precisely the point where nature is indifferent between enforcing high underage and high overage costs, i.e., The expression for $\risk$ follows from algebra.
+We finalize the argument by comparing the three regimes of $q$, and showing that the minimax {risk} is achieved at $q = \qcrit_G$.
+At this point,

+Therefore, $q$ is precisely set such that nature is indifferent between enforcing high underage and high overage costs, given this ordering quantity.
+The expression for $\risk$ follows from algebra.
 Finally, it is easy to argue that, when $\Gminus(\lambda) < \rho$, $\qcrit_G \in [\lambda,M]$ and $\risk \geq 0$. \Halmos